Smarden: Houses

 Smarden became very prosperous and some fine houses were built in the 15th and 16th centuries, many of which remain today.
 The Cloth Hall (1430) is an example of a fifteenth-century yeoman's timber hall house.
 Although built as a farm it became the central clearing warehouse for the local cloth industry; the broad-cloth would have been taken from there to the port of Faversham.

 Jubilee House on Pluckley Road is a Grade II listed house built c.
 1772.

 During the Second World War, houses in Smarden, such as Gilletts, were used to relocate evacuees from London.

 Geography

 The area is drained by the headwaters of the two major rivers ultimately flowing north, via Maidstone to the west or Ashford to the east.
 These rivers are the River Medway and the River Stour however many of these headwaters are only seasonal.

 Amenities

-Smarden has a Butcher's shop, as well as the West End House Art 'Gallery' (shop and gallery).
-In 2019, Smarden's multi-purpose 'Post Office and Stores' closed.
-However, a new post office located near to the village hall has since opened, providing many of the same amenities as the previous shop in addition to zero-waste facilities.

-By the three main neighbourhoods are three mostly quite large, family-catering pubs: The Flying Horse, The Bell and The Chequers.
-Smaller Maltmans Hill and Haffenden Quarter are well linked and remain tied to the founding neighbourhood which bears the same name as the civil parish.
+There are three large, family-catering pubs: The Flying Horse, The Bell and The Chequers.
+The smaller Maltmans Hill and Haffenden Quarter are also in the civil parish.

-Other amenities in the village include: